cs1302uga/cs1302-ce07/README.md

    $ find src
    ```

-   For each Java file under the `cs1302-ce07` subdirectory, fill out a table similar to the following:
+   For each Java file under the `src` subdirectory, fill out a table similar to the following:

    | Name of the Java file | Interface or Implementing Class? | Fully Qualified Name (FQN) | Depends On |
    |-----------------------|----------------------------------|----------------------------|------------|